-To find out which substances cause your allergies, you will have skin tests.
+To find out which substances cause your allergies, you may have skin or blood tests.
 Based on your test results, a special mixture will be prepared for you with extracts of those substances.
-Then, you’ll get a series of shots.
-At first, the mixture will be diluted (weak).
-It will gradually get stronger.
-Over a period of months, the shots can help “turn off” your allergic reactions.
+Then, you may get a series of shots.
+At first, the mixture will be diluted (weak), but It will gradually get stronger.
+Over a period of months to years, the shots can help “turn off” your allergic reactions.

 Every patient is different, but allergy shots are usually very effective for seasonal allergies.
 Many people find that their allergies improve so much that they can stop taking their regular allergy medications.

 Allergy shots are less effective in some patients who have asthma because their asthma is not the result of allergies.
 Even so, about half of patients with asthma have an improvement in their asthma symptoms because of allergy shots.
 Although allergy shots generally are considered safe and effective, no treatment outcome is guaranteed.

 If your allergies are not controlled by avoiding the things you’re allergic to, or by allergy medicines, see your doctor.
 Your doctor may recommend allergy shots.

 Your doctor may also recommend allergy shots if you have had a serious allergic reaction to an insect sting.
 Allergy shots can make you less likely to have a serious reaction again if you are stung in the future.